autolab/Autolab/docs/lab.md

 In addition, the assessment "name" is used to determine the name of the assessment config file.

-As a result, the assessment "name" must be a valid [Ruby Identifier](https://ruby-doc.org/docs/ruby-doc-bundle/Manual/man-1.4/syntax.html#ident), but hyphens are also allowed.
+As a result, the assessment name must be a valid [Ruby Identifier](https://ruby-doc.org/docs/ruby-doc-bundle/Manual/man-1.4/syntax.html#ident), but hyphens are also allowed.
+The assessment name must also be unique within a course.

 #### Valid Assessment Names
 - `autolabAsmt`